Article

 df2

-Date open high low close volume BBL_50_2.0 BBM_50_2.0 BBU_50_2.0 BBB_50_2.0 BBP_50_2.0
+open high low close volume BBL_50_2.0 BBM_50_2.0 BBU_50_2.0 BBB_50_2.0 BBP_50_2.0

 ... ... ... ... ... ... ... ... ... ... ...

-2930 rows x 10 columns
+2946 rows × 10 columns

-We can now easily plot these as one would in a Workspace chart - its not as polished as the Workspace chart - but this is for programmatic usage mainly as opposed to in-depth interactive detailed visualisation.
+We can now easily plot these as one would in a WorkSpace chart - its not as polished as the WorkSpace chart - but this is for programmatic usage mainly as opposed to in-depth interactive detailed visualisation.

 df2[['close','BBL_50_2.0','BBU_50_2.0']].plot(figsize=(18,15))